-However, remote work changes a lot and therefore it is important to clarify expectations and have a chat with basically every affected person.
+However, remote work changes a lot and therefore, it is important to clarify expectations and have a conversation with basically every affected person.

 Such talks and clarifications should happen with stakeholders, colleagues, customers, and so on.

-In order to tackle the biggest challenges of remote work as soon as possible, the topics below should be clarified and questions such as the stated ones answered.
+To tackle the challenges of remote work as soon as possible, the below topics should be clarified.

 Which meetings are needed?
 Which new meeting rules should be considered?
 How to handle background noise?
 Is a new approach for decision making necessary?

 With whom and how often should alignments take place?
 Should this communication happen via chat, email or video call?

 Are the goals and objectives clear?
 How can transparency be increased?
 Is everyone aware of who is working on what?

 Do you know the individual situation of the people you work with?
 Do they prefer alternative working hours due to personal challenges and preferences?

 After these questions are clarified, you will notice an improvement in the remote-working situation.
 Moreover, it will build mutual trust, and the employees will feel understood and motivated!